NSGC Expert Media Panel

 - NSGC Women's Health/Reproductive Health Expert

-Ramos attended Southeast Missouri State University and earned a master’s degree in Genetic Counseling from University of California-Irvine.
-She is certified by the American Board of Genetic Counseling.
+Riordan attended the University of California San Diego and received her master’s degree in Genetic Counseling from the University of Arizona.
+She also received a master’s degree in Human Genetics research from the University of California Los Angeles.
+Riordan is certified by the American Board of Genetic Counseling.

 Joy Larsen Haidle, MS, LGC